 She probably was, Jadzia thought; when she remembered the Nerys she had dealt with earlier that day, she had to face that she was certainly capable of wrongdoing.
 Jadzia wasn’t sure how much she even might have blamed her, at least for whatever she did related to the scandal.
 But Worf would, so instead she said, “Maybe she was trying to protect someone else.
 Remember how many other names were connected to the scandal, and also that rumor that Shakaar came close to being indicted; maybe she still cares for him enough to protect him.
 At any rate she might not have wanted to sell him out just to get into Starfleet.”

 “If he has done wrong then she ought not to participate in the concealment of it.
 She should’ve gone to the authorities as soon as she knew.
 If Shakaar has committed crimes, he should be in jail.
 If you are right, then I could not write a recommendation for her even if I wasn’t writing one for Odo.”

 Jadzia’s heart was sinking already, hearing this, and then he added, “In fact, even when we first discussed this matter I was inclined against it.
-I might have refused if it had not been so in favor of it.
+I might have refused if you had not been so in favor of it.
 But I can only go so far in indulging you, Jadzia.
 To write a recommendation for Kira now is simply impossible; I would not change things now if I could.
 We should go wake up Turink from his nap.”
 And before she could protest further, he had stalked off towards their son’s room.

 “I’ll let you have some father-son time,” she called after him, then slunk to the far side of the room, even as she tried not to lose her composure so much.
 She wished in that moment that she could still harbor some hope of changing his mind, but she knew him too well for that.
 She knew exactly what would happen now, unless someone or something intervened.